max3a/Connectivity-reduction/README.md

 In main.cpp, you can decide

+The recoding number.
 With or without rescue input (inhibitory pulse to inhibitory neurons).
+The recsue input frequency if resuce input is applid.
 Network connectivity, from 0 to 1.
 With or without learning.